Training a NER with BERT with a few lines of code in Spark NLP and getting SOTA accuracy.

 NER is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.

 In this post, we will try to show you how to build a state-of-the-art NER model with BERT in Spark NLP library.
-The model we are going to implement is inspired by a former state of the art model for NER: Bidirectional LSTM-CNN.
+The model we are going to implement is inspired by a former state of the art model for Named Entity Recognition: Bidirectional LSTM-CNN.
 This is a novel neural network architecture that automatically detects word- and character-level features using a hybrid bidirectional LSTM and CNN architecture, eliminating the need for most feature engineering.

 In Spark NLP, there are three different pre-trained word embeddings models (and their variations) that you can plug and play depending on your use case.